-See Energy concessions for more information.
+See Energy bill concessions for more information.

 3. Lower your energy use

-The less energy you use, the less your pay for.
+The less energy you use, the less you pay for.
 Do a home energy audit to see how you are using energy in your home and follow our easy energy saving tips to cut down on your energy use.
 Calculate your appliance running costs to see how different appliances in your home contribute to your energy bills.

 4. Spread your bill payments